yiweilu0120/travel-intent-classification/docs/training_samples.md

 ),

 round1 AS (
-    -- reviewtags Errand retained
+    -- reviewtags NecessaryPurpose retained
-    SELECT * FROM checkin_ranked WHERE stp_label = 'Errand' AND sample_source = 'reviewtags'
+    SELECT * FROM checkin_ranked WHERE stp_label = 'NecessaryPurpose' AND sample_source = 'reviewtags'
     UNION ALL
-    -- reviewtags Travel trimmed by ratio
+    -- reviewtags LeisureTravel trimmed by ratio
     SELECT c.* FROM checkin_ranked c
     JOIN checkin_travel_target t ON c.checkin_date_type = t.checkin_date_type
-    WHERE c.stp_label = 'Travel' AND c.sample_source = 'reviewtags' AND c.rn_checkin <= t.travel_take
+    WHERE c.stp_label = 'LeisureTravel' AND c.sample_source = 'reviewtags' AND c.rn_checkin <= t.travel_take
     UNION ALL
     -- body ExamInterview trimmed by business-trip / 5
     SELECT c.* FROM checkin_ranked c
     JOIN checkin_body_target t ON c.checkin_date_type = t.checkin_date_type
-    WHERE c.stp_label = 'Errand' AND c.sample_source = 'body' AND c.scene_label = 'ExamInterview'
+    WHERE c.stp_label = 'NecessaryPurpose' AND c.sample_source = 'body' AND c.scene_label = 'ExamInterview'
         AND c.rn_checkin <= t.exam_keep
     UNION ALL
     -- body MedicalVisit trimmed by business-trip / 8
     SELECT c.* FROM checkin_ranked c
     JOIN checkin_body_target t ON c.checkin_date_type = t.checkin_date_type
-    WHERE c.stp_label = 'Errand' AND c.sample_source = 'body' AND c.scene_label = 'MedicalVisit'
+    WHERE c.stp_label = 'NecessaryPurpose' AND c.sample_source = 'body' AND c.scene_label = 'MedicalVisit'
         AND c.rn_checkin <= t.medical_keep
 ),

 -- ============================================================
--- Round 2: Soft-constraint (upper-bound) sampling by order_date_type, applied to Travel only -- Errand samples have already been trimmed in Round 1 and do not participate in Round 2 -- ============================================================
+-- Round 2: Soft-constraint (upper-bound) sampling by order_date_type, applied to LeisureTravel only -- NecessaryPurpose samples have already been trimmed in Round 1 and do not participate in Round 2 -- ============================================================

 order_stats AS (
     SELECT
         order_date_type,
         COUNT(*) AS total,
-        COUNT(CASE WHEN stp_label = 'Travel' THEN 1 END) AS travel_cnt,
+        COUNT(CASE WHEN stp_label = 'LeisureTravel' THEN 1 END) AS travel_cnt,
         CASE order_date_type
             WHEN 'Holiday'  THEN 0.75
             WHEN 'Weekend'  THEN 0.65